Azure/azure-sdk-for-python/sdk/maps/azure-maps-search/README.md

 ### Sample Code

 These are code samples that show common scenario operations with the Azure Maps Search client library.
-The async versions of the samples (the python sample files appended with `_async`) show asynchronous operations.
 Before run the sample code, refer to [prerequisites](#Prerequisites) to create a resource, then set some Environment Variables

 ```bash